 Mtangatanga Forest Reserve has an area of 9,770 hectares and is situated in Mzimba District within Chikangawa Extension Planning Area (EPA), Traditional Authorities Kampingo Sibande and Mzikubola, along the M9 Mzimba - Kafukule road about 12 kilometers north of Mzimba Boma.
-It is a relatively flat area which lies at an altitude of 1,627 meters above sea level.
+It is a relatively flat area in northern part while to the south ranges from gentle to step slope, which lies at an altitude of 1,627 meters above sea level.

-2.2 Location Map of Mtangatanga
+2.2 Location Map of Mtangatanga Mutuwanjobu Block 4